kennethfreeflow/kennethlng.github.io/_projects/2017-01-29-mind-the-trap.md

 ---
 title: 'Mind the Trap'
-subtitle: 'Unreal Engine'
+subtitle: 'Multiplayer party game'
 date: 2017-01-30 00:00:00
 description: Mind the Trap is a console party game that pits you and your friends against each other in a mix of dungeon platforming and minigames.
 The game plays on the mischievous balance between cooperation and opportunistic backstabbing.
+Made with Unreal Engine.
 featured_image: '/images/projects/mind-the-trap/cover-art.png'
 ---